Things to do when it's fine

 Coastal walk south to Tamarama and Bronte

-There is a well-established pathway along the cliffs from Bondi to Tamarama and Bronte.
+There is a well-established pathway along the cliffs from Bondi to Tamarama.

 At the other side of Bronte Park there is a bus terminus and nine cafes in a row.

 Coastal walk north to Watsons Bay and The Gap

 It is possible to walk all the way from Bondi Beach to Watsons Bay

 and on to the South Head of Sydney Harbour.